menu

 In the current market situation, demand for Hiab’s solutions might be lower than in previous years.
 Customers may also try to postpone or cancel orders or demand lower prices.
 Despite planned cost savings, lower production volumes could impact Hiab’s profitability margins negatively.

-The deterioration of the global economic outlook and access to finance as well as interest rates that have remained higher than in the past decade can lead to economic and financial difficulties among Cargotec’s customers.
+The deterioration of the global economic outlook and access to finance as well as interest rates that have remained higher than in the past decade can lead to economic and financial difficulties among Hiab’s customers and dealers.
 In some cases their financial position may rapidly deteriorate significantly or even lead to insolvency.

-If a solution to MacGregor is found so that MacGregor would not thereafter be part of the Cargotec group, Cargotec’s Board of Directors is planning to propose to Cargotec’s General Meeting of shareholders that the company’s name would be changed from Cargotec to Hiab.
+Cargotec’s Board of Directors is proposing to Cargotec’s General Meeting of shareholders that the company’s name would be changed from Cargotec to Hiab.
 The planned actions can include risks related to the retention of skilled personnel, customer relationships, the execution of potential transactions, and costs, for example.
+Becoming a standalone company could impact Hiab's profitability negatively.
 Changes in operating models, combined with tightening tax regulation, may lead to additional tax payments.

 Cargotec is exposed to climate-related risks via environmental, regulatory, and technological changes, and due to the commitments it has made to reduce emissions.
-The evaluation of the financial impacts of climate change on Cargotec is complicated because the occurrence and timing of the resulting effects are difficult to predict, let alone quantify.
-To reduce emissions generated in its supply chain, Cargotec must reduce emissions through its whole supply chain from raw materials to components and manufacturing, which may result in changes in the suppliers used, limit the number of potential suppliers, and increase costs.
+Evaluation of the financial impacts of climate change on Cargotec is complicated because the occurrence and timing of the resulting effects are difficult to predict, let alone quantify.

 Reaching the set emission targets requires efforts in every aspect of Cargotec's business.
 In addition to being exposed to climate-related risks, the ongoing transition process causes new risks, the realisation of which can have significant financial effects.
 These effects can lead, for example, to impairments of assets due to the shortened life cycles of products, as well as additional costs related to the introduction of new technologies, which may arise in product development, the realisation of project risks, the growth of inventories, and new types of warranty defects.
 In addition, tightening regulation may directly limit Cargotec's product offering.